ChenghaoDing90/CreditCardFraudDetection/README.md

   </div>
 </div>

 This figure shows the ROC score of four different classifiers we used.
-Logistic regression is the best of 0.9792.
+Logistic regression is the best accuracy score of 0.9792.
 <div class="fig figcenter fighighlight">
   <img src="/images/ROCfitresult.png" width="1200" height="300">
   <div class="figcaption"><br>
   </div>
-However, the under sampling average precision recall score is only 0.03.
-This means that
 </div>

 We find that under sampling Average Precision-Recall Score is 0.03.
 This means that the logistic can do a very good job in classification, but we do not necessarily did very well in identifying fraud transactions (positive class) even if we get a high score.
 </div><div class="fig figcenter fighighlight">
   <img src="/images/undersample_cm.png" width="1200" height="300">